 Change of circumstance(s) What could happen before UC?
 What happens in a 'full service' UC area?
 Change in employment status On IB-JSA / IS / IR-ESA and start or increase working hours to satisfy WTC amount (to 16, 24 or 30 hours) Claim WTC i Claim UC On 'legacy benefit', e.g. IB-JSA and HB, and start work but not enough hours to satisfy WTC 'Legacy benefits' adjusted Choice - remain on adjusted 'legacy benefit' or claim UC if better off.
-See 'Swapping from 'legacy benefit' to claim UC' below On WTC and hours fall below 16 Claim IS / IB-JSA Claim UC On IR-ESA doing permitted work and work becomes permanent, hours increase over 16 or other reason for not satisfying permitted work rules Potential WTC claim Claim UC
+See 'Swapping from 'legacy benefit' to claim UC' page 4 On WTC and hours fall below 16 Claim IS / IB-JSA Claim UC On IR-ESA doing permitted work and work becomes permanent, hours increase over 16 or other reason for not satisfying permitted work rules Potential WTC claim Claim UC On CTC only and start work to satisfy WTC rules Claim WTC Remain on CTC and claim WTC

 Change of circumstance(s) What could happen before UC?
 What happens in a 'full service' UC area?
-On CTC only and start work to satisfy WTC rules Claim WTC Remain on CTC and claim WTC On WTC and increase hours Stay on WTC See choice above On WTC and becomes sick Claim IR-ESA Claim UC Change in family circumstances On IS / IR-ESA / IB-JSA / HB and household become responsible for a first child Claim CTC Claim UC On WTC only and household become responsible for a first child Remain on TC and claim CTC See choice above Lone parent on IS and youngest child turns 5 Unless another reason to stay on IS, claim IB-JSA Unless another reason for staying on IS, claim UC On IB-JSA and baby due within 11 weeks Claim IS Claim UC Partner leaving / joining household.
-If it means a new claim to a 'legacy benefit', claim UC.
-For example: Couple on TC separate Make separate claims for 'legacy benefits' Both claim UC Lone parent on IS becomes a couple Claim e.g. IB-JSA or IR-ESA Claim UC Couple on IB-JSA with child under 5 becomes a lone parent Claim IS / IB-JSA Both claim UC Single person under pension age on 'legacy benefit(s)'.
-Becomes a couple with person of Pension Credit qualifying age Claim Pension Credit until UC fully rolled out across the country ii Claim UC when fully rolled out Carers Satisfies Carer's Allowance rules which means a new 'legacy benefit' claim Claim the relevant benefit 'legacy benefit(s)' e.g. IS Claim UC On IS and stops being a carer Unless another reason to stay on IS, claim IB-JSA Claim UC
+On WTC and increase hours Stay on WTC See choice page 1 On WTC and becomes sick Claim IR-ESA Claim UC Change in family circumstances On IS / IR-ESA / IB-JSA / HB and household become responsible for a first child Claim CTC Claim UC On WTC only and household become responsible for a first child Remain on TC and claim CTC See choice page 1 Lone parent on IS and youngest child turns 5 Unless another reason to stay on IS, claim IB-JSA Unless another reason for staying on IS, claim UC On IB-JSA and baby due within 11 weeks Claim IS Claim UC Partner leaving / joining household.
+If it means a new claim to a 'legacy benefit', claim UC. ii For example: Couple on TC separate Make separate claims for 'legacy benefits' Both claim UC as single people Lone parent on e.g. IS and CTC becomes a couple Claim e.g. IB-JSA or IR-ESA and make new TC claim as a couple Claim UC as a couple Couple on IB-JSA with child under 5 becomes a lone parent Claim IS / IB-JSA Both claim UC as single people Single person under pension age on 'legacy benefit(s)'.
+Becomes a couple with person of Pension Credit qualifying age Claim PC Claim PC.
+When UC fully rolled out across the country, claim UC iii Carers Satisfies Carer's Allowance rules which means a new 'legacy benefit' claim Claim the relevant benefit 'legacy benefit(s)' e.g. IS Claim UC On IS and stops being a carer Unless reason to stay on IS, claim IB-JSA Claim UC